bootstrap-ruby/will_paginate-bootstrap/README.markdown

   * `gem install will_paginate-bootstrap`, *or*
   * For projects using Bundler, add `gem 'will_paginate-bootstrap'` to your `Gemfile` (and then run `bundle install`).
+  * You'll need to restart your server before you can make any use of this.

 ## Usage

 ### Rails

   1. Load the Bootstrap CSS in your template.
+(If you already installed twitter-bootstrap-rails, this should be done for you).
   2. In your view, use the `renderer: BootstrapPagination::Rails` option with the `will_paginate` helper, for example:

 ```ruby